----------------------------------------

 // and parse as desired.

-The PreferencesReader loads defaults from the property file, then allows overrides via the java.util.prefs.Preferences API.
-By default, the user settings are stored in a .phoebus folder in the home directory.
-This location can be changed by setting the Java property phoebus.user.
+The PreferencesReader loads defaults from the property file, then allows overrides via the java.util.prefs.Preferences API that is used when loading a settings.ini in the installation location and by the -settings .. provided on the command line.